 Discover Chef Tam’s Underground Cafe In Cooper Young

 Ed.
-Note: Stacey has discovered not one, but two things on my must-eats list for 2018: peach cobbler nachos and muddy mac ‘n’ cheese.
+Note: Stacey has discovered not one, but two things on my must-eats list: peach cobbler nachos and muddy mac ‘n’ cheese.
 They’re both found at Chef Tam’s Underground Cafe.
 Read more about the home-cooking-meets-Cajun-favorites spot in midtown.

-Chef Tam’s Underground Café opened up in Cooper-Young in the former Imagine Vegan Café* location earlier this year.
+Chef Tam’s Underground Café opened up in Cooper-Young in the former Imagine Vegan Café* location in 2017.
 Chef Tam comes to us from Fort Worth, Texas.
 Until opening the cafe, she was a caterer, but she comes from a long line of cooks, bakers and restaurant owners.

 Before taking my two teenage sons and my mom for dinner, I tried to do some recon and look at their menu beforehand.
 The internet was little help, so we just forged ahead.
 I told my mom and kids, “I think it’s a cross between cajun and home cooking.”
 I saw a picture of the “Peach Cobbler Nachos” on their Facebook page, so that was really all I needed to know.